lyzalou/documentation/configuring-and-managing-boxes/template-box.rst

         <img class="img-responsive" src="/../assets/img/docs/cloudformation/cloudformation-box-definebasicmetadata.png" alt="Select CloudFormation Box Type">
       </div>

-3. In the box Configuration tab under Template, click **New**.
-In this walkthrough, we import a `sample WordPress template <https://s3.amazonaws.com/cloudformation-templates-us-east-1/WordPress_Single_Instance_With_RDS.template>`_ template from a URL.
+3. In the box, select **New** in Template, under Code tab.
+In this walkthrough, we import a `sample WordPress template <https://s3.amazonaws.com/cloudformation-templates-us-east-1/WordPress_Single_Instance_With_RDS.template>`_ from a URL.
 When we save, contents from the URL are ported over.

     .. raw:: html